 Notes

-If you have any questions, please, leave them in the comment section below and will get back to you as soon as possible.
+If you have any questions, please leave them in the comment section below, and we will respond as soon as possible.